tywalch/electrodb/README.md

 ### Create Records

 In DynamoDB, `put` operations by default will overwrite a record if record being updated does not exist.
-In **_ElectroDB_**, the `patch` method will utilize the `attribute_not_exists()` parameter dynamically to ensure records are only "created" and not overwriten when inserting new records into the table.
+In **_ElectroDB_**, the `patch` method will utilize the `attribute_not_exists()` parameter dynamically to ensure records are only "created" and not overwritten when inserting new records into the table.

 ```javascript
 await StoreLocations